Byron Buxton's diving catch in the 9th inning seals the Twins' 4-2 win over the struggling White Sox

 Chicago is now 1-10 on the road this season and 1-9 against the AL Central.
 The White Sox are 3-22 in their last 25 games, while being outscored 157-83, against the Twins.
 They have lost 13 straight at Target Field.

 Rookie RHP David Festa (0-0, 0.00 ERA) makes his third start this season for Minnesota.
-Chicago has not announced its starter.
+Chicago RHP Bryse Wilson (0-0, 4.50 ERA) is making his first start of the season and first since June 20 of last season for Milwaukee against San Diego.

 AP MLB: https://apnews.com/hub/mlb